Kernix13/beginner-git-commands/README.md

 **Description:**

 Keep it short (less than 30 characters) and simple, you can add more information in the PR description box and comments.
-Example: `fix(api,client): prevent CORS errors on form submission`
+Example: `fix(api,client): prevent CORS errors on form submission`.

+**QUESTION**: What creates CHANGELOGs?
+Is it the use of the colon `:`?
+Here is a quote from [Why Use Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#why-use-conventional-commits):

+> Automatically generating CHANGELOGs.

+Will using `fix:`, `feat:`, `docs:`, etc. create CHANGELOGs where fix, feat, or docs without the colon not do that?

 ### Pull requests page notes